RichardXue123/qqbot/README.md

 ## TODO

-1. **Refactor the WebUI Plugin**
-   - Improve the existing webui plugin for better performance and usability.

-2. **Simplify User Parameter Input**
-   - Streamline the process of user input for a more intuitive experience.

-3. **Other QQ Bot Features**
+1. **Determine Project Structure**
-   - Implement additional features to enhance the functionality of the QQ bot.
+   - Define the overall architecture and organization of the project.

+2. **Establish Plugin Template**
+   - Create a standard template for plugins to ensure consistency and ease of development.

+3. **Refactor WebUI Plugin**
+   - Refactor the WebUI plugin to improve its functionality and integrate it with the project's standards.

+4. **Set Up GitHub Actions**
+   - Configure continuous integration and deployment workflows using GitHub Actions.

 ## Documentation